 When the school is open you are welcome to come in and take a closer look.
 Our office has an information pamphlet should you wish to know more.

-Apparently, I was the first to ask for this information in years.
+Apparently, I was the first to ask for this information packet in years.
 Here’s a summary of what I learned about the structure:

 - Under supervision, students participated in the creation, adding tiles for the mosaic designs and doing the planting.
 Hundertwasser had regularly used local creative input.